PyTables/PyTables/doc/source/usersguide/libref.rst

     operations of nodes to see which options they support.

-    In addition, it recognizes the names of parameters present in tables/parameters.py as additional keyword
+    In addition, it recognizes the names of parameters present in :file:`tables/parameters.py` as additional keyword
     arguments.
-See :ref:`parametersFiles` for a
+See :ref:`parameter_files` for a
     detailed info on the supported parameters.

     Copying a file usually has the beneficial side effect of